gvwilson/sdxpy/src/interp/index.md

 to find all the available operations.
 {: .continue}

-## Statements {: #interpreter-statements}
+## Statements {: #interp-statements .bonus}

-Now that we have recursive evaluation, function lookup, and environments, it's easy to add more features to our little language.
+One way to evaluate a design is to ask how [%g extensible "extensible" %] it is.
-Our goal is to execute this program, which starts with the number 1 and doubles it four times:
+The answer for our interpreter is now, "Pretty easily."

-[% inc file="doubling.tll" %]
+For example,

-The simplest of the new operations is `comment`, which does nothing and returns `None`:
+we can add a `comment` "operation" that does nothing and returns `None` simply by writing `do_comment` function:

 [% inc file="stmt.py" keep="comment" %]